 The Risk Committee comprises all members of the Board.
-The Chief Risk Officer ("CRO") is a standing attendee.
+The Chief Risk Officer ("CRO"), Head of Compliance ("HoC"), Chief Financial Officer and Head of Actuarial Function("HoAF") are standing attendees.
 The main responsibilities of the committee are to:

-- advise the Board on risk appetite and tolerances; - oversee the risk management function; and - advise the Board on the effectiveness of strategies and policies with respect to maintaining, on an on-going basis, the amount and type of capital that is adequate to cover the risks of the Company.
+- Advise the Board on risk appetite and tolerances; - Oversee the risk management function; and - Oversee the Company's compliance with regulatory requirements; and - Advise the Board on the effectiveness of strategies and policies with respect to maintaining, on an on-going basis, the amount and type of capital that is adequate to cover the risks of the Company.